Distributionally Robust Treatment Effect: Simulation and Empirical Illustration

 The length ratios of the CIs with or without Bonferroni correction are reported in Table \ref{tab:lengthratio} below.
-Except for when $\delta$ is close to 0.8, the ratios are quite reasonable, ranging from 1.11 to 1.58.
-The ratio is particularly high when $\delta$ is close to 0.8.
-This is because, at this point, the upper bound $\tau_o$ begins to be significantly reduced to zero (see Figure \ref{fig: pop}).
-However, the second-step estimate $\hat{\tau}_o$, which corresponds to the upper limit of $I^*(1-\beta)$, remains relatively large due to the wide first-step confidence interval, $I^*(1-\beta)$.
-This high ratio makes the two-step CI overly conservative.
-Nevertheless, it is not particularly worrisome because the interval estimates $[\hat{\tau}_p,\hat{\tau}_o]$ are already close to zero around $\delta=0.8$.
+The ratios are quite reasonable, ranging from 1.16 to 1.27.
+The length ratios based on the Neyman variance bounds are overall smaller, implying that two-step CIs based on the Neyman bounds are less conservative compared with the two-step CIs based on the sharp bounds.

 In the literature, it has been recorded that the average cost of providing job training services ranges from \$953, \$919, \$430 to \$118 per trainee across various locations in the US in the early 1980s; see \cite{hotz2005predicting}.
 For the job training program on which our artificial population data is based, \cite{lalonde1986evaluating} records that the program cost is at least \$2,700 per trainee.
-Since participants in the program can continue to earn higher salaries after completing the job training, with the training cost being a one-time expense, we compare the benefits over 10 years to the cost of training.
-Equivalently, we can assess the one-year benefit against the discounted cost, using a 3\% discount rate.\footnote{Suppose the one-year benefit is $B$ and the one-time cost is $C$, we compare $B*\big(\frac{1-(1+r)^{-10}}{r}\big)$ with $C$, where $r=3\%$, or equivalently, $B$ with $C/\big(\frac{1-(1+r)^{-10}}{r}\big)$.} Taking the lowest training cost \$118, the discounted cost is \$13.8.
-Based on the first-order condition of the outer minimization problem, the lower bound $\hat{\tau}_p=13.8$ when $\delta=0.1413$ using the sharp bound of the variance and the sample size $n=4,450$.
-Furthermore, the lower end of the confidence interval first reaches 13.8 when $\delta$ is slightly above 0.1.
-Using the benchmark 1,154 calculated in Section \ref{sec:radius} based on the heterogeneity between two subsamples, this $\delta$ is extremely small, indicating little robustness of the treatment effect against distributional shift.
+The average cost per trainee across the four locations is \$605.
+Based on the first-order condition of the outer minimization problem, the lower bound $\tau_p=605$ when $\delta=0.92$ using the sharp bound of the variance.
+Using the benchmark \$1,154 calculated in Section \ref{sec:radius} based on the heterogeneity between two subsamples, which is equivalent to 0.23 standard deviation of the realized outcome, this $\delta$ is sizable, indicating some robustness of the treatment effect against distributional shift.

-This is not surprising.
-The job training dataset has been used a lot to compare experimental estimates with estimates from various combinations of experimental and observational data.
-It is well known that observational estimates often struggle to recover experimental estimates.
-This kind of study is concerned with the internal validity of its causal estimators.
-We instead use the experimental dataset only to assess the external validity of the treatment effect estimates.